-On 14 September 2017, Dr Elena Fiddian-Qasmiyeh, Southern Responses to Displacement PI, was invited to deliver the keynote address at the Disasters Conference, which celebrated the 40th Anniversary of the renowned Disasters journal.
+On 14 September 2017, Prof. Elena Fiddian-Qasmiyeh, Southern Responses to Displacement PI, was invited to deliver the keynote address at the Disasters Conference, which celebrated the 40th Anniversary of the renowned Disasters journal.

 Her keynote (which you can listen to/see by clicking below) addressed key approaches and lenses that have enhanced our understanding in contemporary Disasters Studies, and have – in spite of the major challenges that remain – helped improve responses to disasters around the world.

 In particular, Elena argued that academic research to date has demonstrated the necessity of looking back (through historical analyses), looking around us (through geographically sensitive lenses attentive to scale and space, and by acknowledging the significance of Southern-led responses), and through different lenses (including through intersectionalist and interdisciplinary research, and also by questioning the locus of our gaze).
 These are all key approaches underpinning our Southern Responses to Displacement project.

 Drawing in particular on Elena’s research into Southern-led responses to displacement in the Middle East and North Africa, including by Southern states, regional organisations, civil society networks and refugees themselves, in her keynote Elena argued that it is urgent to continue finding ways to develop and implement responses to mass disasters that acknowledge the importance of intersecting identity markers and structures of inequality alike.